top of page

 THE TURNING POINT

-As the popular saying goes, “When you want something, the whole universe conspires in order for you to achieve it,” opportunity came knocking on Ms. Rashmi’s door.
+As the popular saying goes, “When you want something, the whole universe conspires for you to achieve it,” opportunity came knocking on Ms. Rashmi’s door.
 She got an offer from none other than Aditi Mangaldas, the globally acclaimed Kathak dancer to join her dance company.
 Ms. Uppal calls this ‘not only a turning point in her career but also her life’.
 Not letting go of this marvellous opportunity, she joined the Drishtikon Dance Foundation: The Aditi Mangaldas Company in 2004 and has since been an active member.
 With Aditi Mangaldas, Ms. Rashmi performed in various centres across the globe.
 However, as is the nature of life, big changes revisited Ms. Rashmi’s life and encouraged her to push herself further.

 rashmi-uppal